monadicus/snarkops/snops_book/user_guide/clis/SNARKOS_AOT.md

 * `ledger` — Commands for interacting with the ledger
 * `run` — A wrapper around the snarkos node run commands that provide additional logging and configurability
 * `auth` — A command to help generate various different types of authorizations and execute them
+* `program` — A command to help gather information about a program, including its cost and imports
 * `man` — For generating cli manpages.
 Only with the mangen feature enabled
 * `md` — For generating cli markdown.
 Only with the clipages feature enabled